Thank you to The Wren Foundation for sponsoring this event and providing this experience for JM students entirely free of charge!

 Soloists scheduled are soprano Rachele Gilmore, mezzo soprano Taylor Raven, tenor Aaron Crouch and bass Weston Hurt.
 Conducting the North Carolina Symphony is Katharina Wincor.

-This event is part of our 2025-26 Pinnacle of the Arts series providing an opportunity for JM students to experience world-class arts regardless of they family’s financial circumstances.
-We are currently seeking a sponsor for this event.
-If you or your organization would like to be part of this life-changing experience, please contact us!
+This event is part of our 2025-26 Pinnacle of the Arts series providing an opportunity for JM students to experience world-class arts.
+And thanks to The Wren Foundation, there is no charge for anyone to attend this event.

 About 30 students attend each event entirely free of charge — including a meal and transportation.
-Other events in this year’s series are being arranged now, but will include a tour of stunning outdoor murals in Greensboro with a hands-on spray-art workshop conducted by street artist Jenna Rice, the national Broadway tour of “Hamilton” at the Durham Performing Arts Center, and a daylong, behind-the-scenes exploration of the North Carolina Museum of Art.
-More will be announced when confirmed.
+Other events in this year’s series include a tour of stunning outdoor murals in Greensboro with a hands-on spray-paint workshop led by street artist Jenna Rice and a daylong, behind-the-scenes exploration of the North Carolina Museum of Art.
+Also, performances of jazz by the Jazz at Lincoln Center Orchestra with Wynton Marsalis, contemporary dance by the Alvin Ailey American Dance Theater and “Hamilton” on its North American Broadway Tour.

-👉 If you, your business or your nonprofit might be willing to sponsor an event next season, please contact us!
+👉 If you, your business or your nonprofit might be willing to sponsor an event for this or next season, please contact us!
 This is a remarkable opportunity to shape the lives of young artists.